sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 Click the `Publish` button and then click `Editing / Go to the published version` link.

-Notice that you are taking to a Workbook with one page and the Publish button now takes you back to Edit if you want.
+Notice that you are taken to a Workbook with one page and the Publish button now takes you back to Edit if you want.

 Notice that there are some controls in the upper right corner of the Table.
 These are limited based on the mode you are in (Published, Edit) and what user role you have.
 These will be very useful as we go forward.
 Feel free to click into any of them now.